Terrence-Cummings/final-project/README.md

 Please see PowerPoint or PDF for a description of the project, technologies used, and architecture.

+IMPORTANT NOTES
-Note the app has not been deployed and therefore only runs locally at this time.
+The app has not been deployed and therefore only runs locally at this time.
+The API that returns car data is a paid API, therefore the API Key has been removed.
+If you want to test it the API Key can be provided.